coglinev3/ansible-development/docs/vagrantfile.md

 If you want to use the Ansible Vault feature with your roles see section "[Use roles with Ansible Vault feature](test_ansible_roles.md#use-roles-with-ansible-vault-feature 'Ansible Vault feature')" for details to activate this feature.

 !!! attention "provisioning/inventory.ini"
-    If you change the images or the number of nodes in `boxes.yml`, you must also change the ansible inventory file` inventory.ini`.
+    If you change the images or the number of nodes in `boxes.yml` and you won't use the dynamicaly created inventory file, you must also change the ansible inventory file` inventory.ini`.
     For example, if you change the number of CentOS 6 nodes from one to three, you should add two more nodes to the group [el6-nodes] to start and configure them.
     ```dosini